Log files and Troubleshooting Adapters

 Using what you learnt above about RET log files, we are now going to simulate a connection issue and use log analysis to resolve it.
-The steps covered below is based on the Caplin Troubleshooting Checklist that can be used as a systematic approach to resolving adapter issues.
+The steps covered below are based on the Caplin Troubleshooting Checklist that can be used as a systematic approach to resolving adapter issues.

 Follow the steps below:

 Create an error by renaming the licence file

 Restart the FX Trading Adapter by running the command below from the root directory of your Deployment Framework: